Parliament meets to pass $130b wage scheme

 While unions pushed for changes to be made through the Fair Work Commission, the government will instead legislate temporary amendments to the Fair Work Act.

-Industrial Relations Minister Christian Porter isn’t budging on calls to include the cohort.

-“I think there’s going to be an agreement to disagree on casuals,” Mr Porter said.

-The government argues those workers not covered by JobKeeper will be eligible for the $1100-a-fortnight JobSeeker allowance and other welfare benefits.
+The government says people who are not eligible for JobKeeper could access the $1100-a-fortnight JobSeeker allowance and other welfare benefits.

 Labor has also struck a deal to establish a select Senate committee to scrutinise all aspects of the government’s coronavirus response.

-While the opposition would prefer parliament to sit during the pandemic, it is satisfied the inquiry will be the next best thing with the government spending $320 billion on relief measures.
+While the opposition would prefer parliament to sit during the pandemic, it is satisfied the inquiry will be the next best thing as the government spends $320 billion on relief measures.

-In the lower house, there will be 30 government MPs and 21 from Labor in the 151-member chamber.